 Andrew Carnegie, industrialist and philanthropist, in his essay ‘Wealth’, June 1889

 As a group of socially conscious businessmen, the founding Trustees were equally well respected as professionals in the worlds of mining, finance and industry as they were for championing good causes.
 During their tenure, they put in place policies that put people first and established a culture of flexibility that survives to this day.
-While undoubtedly personalities, ideas and attitudes inform its activities, the Trust has guarded its reputation for delivery, for insight, for risk-taking and a glance at some of the subsequent appointments supports this view: Mary Slack has been unstinting in her active participation over the past forty years, whether as Secretary, Trustee, Chair or Deputy Chairman.
+While undoubtedly personalities and ideas and attitudes inform its activities, the Trust has guarded its reputation for delivery, for insight, for risk-taking – and a glance at some of the subsequent appointments supports this view: Mary Slack has been unstinting in her active participation over the past forty five years, whether as Secretary, Trustee, Chair or Deputy Chair.
 Helen Suzman, always firm in her belief that funders of education have a critical role in the country, was appointed as a Trustee in 1975 and remained on the Board to the date of her death on 1 January 2009.
 Others who served over the years include GR Bozzoli, Michael O’Dowd, Charles van Onselen, Zanele Mbeki, Trish Trahar and Mamphela Ramphele.
 A listing of the current Trustees is contained elsewhere on this site.